inexorgame-obsolete/blog-data/post/2017/02-19-a-breeze-of-2017.md

 *  =>  plugin system
 *  =>  command line interface
 * Created the [Inexor Tree](https://github.com/inexorgame/inexor-core/wiki/Inexor-Tree) API
-*  =>  Automatic synchronization of nodes from InexorCore to InexorFlex and vice versa including:
+*  =>  Automatic synchronization of nodes from Inexor Core to Inexor Flex and vice versa including:
 *  ==>  Lists (SharedLists)
 *  ==>  Classes as directories in the Tree (inheriting from a common base class)
 *  ==>  Functions (SharedFunction)